 Again, small and toy breeds are especially at risk for eating foods like these.
 These foods still could be fatal to them.
 Another dangerous food you could give any pet is raw meat, eggs, and bones.
 Raw meat, especially chicken and fish, should never be eaten, because they have a high chance for containing harmful bacteria like E. coli and Salmonella.
 Also, giving your dog raw bones can be harmful because of the bacteria and the risk of bone splinters.
 If you get your dog bones, get them from the pet store, and educate yourself on the harmful risk factors involved with each brand.

 Never give a dog a cooked bone.
-They are soft enough for your dog to completely destroy, but hard enough to splinter into very sharp pieces that your dog will swallow, which will puncture the esophagus, stomach, or intestines, which can cause internal bleeding, or even death.
-Surgery will be needed to remove the object.
-Raw eggs can contain harmful bacteria as well.
-Make sure you cook the eggs before feeding them to Fido.
+They are soft enough for your dog to completely destroy, but hard enough to splinter into very sharp pieces that your dog will swallow, which can puncture the esophagus, stomach, or intestines – this can cause internal bleeding, or even death.
+Frequently, surgery will be needed to remove the object.
+Raw eggs can contain harmful bacteria as well, it’s important to cook eggs before feeding them to your dog.

-Your dog depends on you to give him/her food every day.
+Your dog depends on you to provide a health diet.
 Be sure that you know what foods you can give them so that they have a happy and healthy life.
 When in doubt, stick to delicious doggy dental treats!